 The closely packed tables in Arnaud Mary and Patrice Garreau’s well-named French restaurant in Waterford don’t matter too much - the decor is basic, with pine tables, paper napkins, and menus that double as paper table mats, and it all adds up to a cheerful bistro atmosphere.

-Three menus are offered, an early bird, an à la carte and the day’s specials – a large selection (6 starters and 6 mains) is offered on the blackboard as well as the place mat à la carte; the early dinner menu (5.30 to 7) is extremely good value, and even includes a glass of house wine, which is unusually generous.
+Several menus are offered, an early bird, an à la carte and the day’s specials – a large selection (6 starters and 6 mains) is offered on the blackboard as well as the place mat à la carte; the early dinner menu (5.30 to 7) is extremely good value, and at lunchtime the set menu even includes a glass of house wine, which is unusually generous.

 Expect typical French bistro and ‘gran’mère’ cooking at its best: for starters there are good soups (fish, perhaps) and excellent breads (Arnaud has a French bakery in the town), then maybe silky foie gras with wild mushrooms, accompanied by a little shot glass of liver foam with diced mushrooms and some onion marmalade (an ambitious dish that comes off beautifully), or delicious interleaved potato and melt-in-the-mouth ox tongue with diced vegetables.